 This article contains my recommendation for a small palette of 6 colours.
 This is the palette that I use for my very popular SketchingNow Foundations online course.

-But this is even paired down to 3,4 or 6 Daniel Smith paints and I have also found alternatives in Winsor & Newton and Schmincke.
+This palette can be further paired down to 3, 4 or 6 Daniel Smith paints and I have also found alternatives in Winsor & Newton and Schmincke.

-Disclaimer why my very basic set is 6 not 3 colours:
+Why my ‘minimal palette’ is 6 not 3 colours

 - a vibrant lightfast transparent primary triad

-– burnt sienna to relieve some of the mixing for earth colours and grey (colours I use a lot)
+- a burnt sienna to make the mixing for earth colours and greys (colours I use a lot) easier

 - two additional very useful colours that form an ‘earth’ triad.
 Cerulean Blue and a Raw Sienna.